hamza-boudouche/cloud-computing-project/README.md

 To monitor our infrastructure, we decided to use Prometheus and Grafana.

 Prometheus is an open-source monitoring tools that allows us to scrap various metrics from our infrastructure.
 In Prometheus, data scraping  can be customized to the application needs by specifying the scrapping rules in the Prometheus config file.
-It also allows us to create alert based on these metrics. https://prometheus.io/docs/introduction/overview/
+It also allows us to create alerts based on these metrics. https://prometheus.io/docs/introduction/overview/

 The metrics collected by Prometheus are hard to read and interpret, that's why we need another tool that can visualize our data.
 To do so, we used Grafana, an open source analytics and visualization web application. https://grafana.com/docs/grafana/latest/

-To properly install Prometheus and Grafana in Kubernetes, we need to create multiple deployment files and services responsible for deploying the applications containers, the metrics collectors, the alert managers the config maps to store the Prometheus configuration and custom controllers to manage theirs state.
-Doing manually this task is error-prone, that's why we decided to use a helm chart.
+To properly install Prometheus and Grafana in Kubernetes, we need to create multiple deployment files and services which are responsible for deploying : the applications containers, the metrics collectors, the alert managers,the config maps to store the Prometheus configuration and custom controllers to manage theirs state.
+Doing these tasks manually is error-prone, that's why we decided to use a helm chart.

 Helm is a packaging tool that groups Kubernetes resources into what we call a chart.
 A chart can range from a simple deployment file for a simple service to a full scale application. https://helm.sh/docs/topics/charts/